 Still have questions?
 We have answers!
 Check out our Frequently Asked Questions for everything you need on SpiderOak

-If you accidentally deauthorize a device, you can re-authorize it by manually deleting your application data directory on the deauthorized device, then running SpiderOak again.
-SpiderOak will prompt you for your username and password when it restarts, and you can choose that you are reinstalling the deauthorized device.
+If you later recover your device, or accidentally de-authorize a device, you can reauthorize it by deleting your application data folder on the de-authorized device, then running SpiderOak again.
+SpiderOak will prompt you for the email address associated with your account and your password when it restarts, and you can choose that you are reinstalling the de-authorized device.
 After syndication completes, SpiderOak will reopen and you will be able to continue using this device normally.

 For instructions on how to delete your application data folder, see How do I manually uninstall SpiderOak?